Comparison

 Why teams choose Logfire

-Query with SQL.
+Query your traces with SQL.
 "Show me all FastAPI requests that called our LLM more than 3 times."
 "What's the average token usage by endpoint?"
 AI assistants are excellent at writing these queries for you.
+Point your coding agent at your Logfire data via our MCP server to get answers to arbitrary questions about production behavior, something no proprietary query UI makes easy.

 Decision Guide